Common or street names: Crystal meth, Crank, Meth, Ice, Glass, Go Fast, Fire, Crypto, Chalk, Speed

 What are the side effects with speed?

 - increases blood pressure

 Other side effects include temporary hyperactivity, insomnia, anorexia and tremors.
 High doses or chronic use have been associated with increased nervousness, irritability, paranoia, confusion, anxiety and aggressiveness, all typical side effects expected from a high-dose stimulant.

 Methamphetamine can cause irreversible damage to blood vessels in the brain, leading to a stroke.
 Death can result from hyperthermia (elevated body temperature), convulsions and cardiovascular collapse.

 Chronic, high-dose methamphetamine abusers are susceptible to violent and erratic behavior, hallucinations, and a psychosis similar to schizophrenia.
 Psychotic episodes may recur for months or years after methamphetamine abuse has stopped.
 The neurotoxic effect of methamphetamine causes damage to brain cells that contain dopamine.
 Over time, reduced levels of dopamine can result in symptoms like those of Parkinson's disease, a severe movement disorder.

-Other adverse health effects that may occur due to speed abuse include memory loss, severe dental problems (often called “meth mouth”, where the users' teeth rot from the inside out), weight loss, and malnutrition.2
+Other adverse health effects that may occur due to speed abuse include memory loss, severe dental problems (often called “meth mouth”, where the users' teeth rot from the inside out), weight loss, and malnutrition.

 Methamphetamine use in pregnancy is of concern.
 There is limited knowledge of the fetal effects of methamphetamine abuse.
-Limited human studies have shown increased rates of premature delivery, placental abruption, fetal growth retardation, and heart and brain abnormalities, and withdrawal symptoms.
+Limited human studies have shown increased rates of premature delivery, low birth weight, separation of the placenta from the uterus, fetal growth retardation, heart and brain abnormalities, and withdrawal symptoms.